omkarcloud/google-maps-scraper/README.md

 - **No Subscription.
 One Time Payment**: There is no subscription plan.
 Pay one time, and the scraper is yours forever.
 We also provide updates for 6 months, so the scraper runs seamlessly when Google updates their website.

 - **Save as CSV or JSON**: Data is saved in JSON as well as CSV format.
 See output data in the formats outlined in the files below:
-  - To view a sample of the JSON output, visit [here](https://drive.google.com/file/d/19745V8flLE3-m1xSRAB9msv89AiI82_Q/view?usp=sharing).
+  - See a sample of the JSON output [here](https://drive.google.com/file/d/19745V8flLE3-m1xSRAB9msv89AiI82_Q/view?usp=sharing).
-  - To view a sample of the CSV output, visit [here](https://drive.google.com/file/d/1zfEYV126u6cSTXEa0myKq84mDUVGYf3e/view?usp=drive_link).
+  - See a sample of the CSV output [here](https://drive.google.com/file/d/1zfEYV126u6cSTXEa0myKq84mDUVGYf3e/view?usp=drive_link).

-## 🎥 Video Demo
+## 🎥 Video Demo [RECOMMENDED]
 Watch our Product Demo to see the Scraper in action!

 [![Google Maps Video Tutorial](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/video.png)](https://www.youtube.com/watch?v=zOlvYakogSU)